Suggested links

 What Are Benzodiazepines?

-Benzodiazepines are so effective at enhancing this suppression of the nervous system, they are one of the most popular anxiolytics (anxiety reducers).
+Benzodiazepines are so effective at suppressing the nervous system that they are one of the most popular anxiolytics (anxiety reducers) prescribed today.

 Types of Benzodiazepines